jittash/NotesAppReact/README.md

 #### Steps to run this project locally

-1.Clone this repository.\
+1. Clone this repository.
-2.Make sure you are in the root directory of app."use 'cd' for windows"\
+2. Make sure you are in the root directory of app."use 'cd' for windows"

- 1.cd rootdirectory\
+1)  cd rootdirectory
- 2.npm install\
+2)  npm install
- 3.npm start\
+3)  npm start